Safesport Seeks Athlete Participation In Nationwide Survey On Abuse

-(MENAFN- GlobeNewsWire - Nasdaq) Research will provide insight into abuse experienced by athletes and guide prevention efforts
+Research will provide insight into abuse experienced by athletes and guide prevention efforts From the practice field to the podium, SafeSport wants to understand the experiences of athletes at every level.
+This survey is critical to our efforts to change sport culture.”

-Denver, Colorado, Jan.
-09, 2024 (GLOBE NEWSWIRE) -- The U.S. Center for SafeSport today launched the 2024 Athlete Culture and Climate Survey .
+- Ju'Riese ColónDENVER, CO, UNITED STATES, January 9, 2024 /EINPresswire / -- The U.S. Center for SafeSport today launched the 2024 Athlete Culture and Climate Survey .
 The survey is intended to solicit input from adult athletes across all levels of sport related to any experiences of abuse or misconduct while participating in sport in the United States.

 Survey submissions are anonymous, and the results will be compiled by Pacific Research and Evaluation, an independent research firm, and disseminated publicly prior to the Olympic and Paralympic Games in Paris this summer.